-But while Google tries to lure us from our apps, Facebook is doing everything they can to keep us in them – first by using “Instant Articles” to host publishers’ content on the social network, and now with the release of a totally new mobile-specific ad format called “Canvas.”
+While Google tries to lure us from our apps with the AMP project, Facebook is doing everything they can to keep us in them – first by using “Instant Articles” to host publishers’ content on the social network, and now with the release of a totally new mobile-specific ad format called Canvas Ads.

 And so, the battle for ad dollars rages on.

 If you read our article on Google AMP, you already know that mobile internet speeds around the world are astonishingly slow.

 Because most users that access Facebook now do so via mobile, the social network is trying harder than ever to create a better mobile ad experience for both its users and its advertisers.
 In an announcement on its business blog, Facebook had this to say about the new Canvas release:

 We’re committed to building great mobile experiences for people and doing so also opens up new creative possibilities for advertisers.
 We’ve invested in engaging experiences like video and the carousel format to empower advertisers with more creative space to share their brand and products on mobile.
 But the website that opens after someone clicks on an ad is often slow to load and not always optimized for mobile, creating a disjointed and frustrating experience for people.
 And website pages are only growing in file size…”

 Alleviating the often annoying experience of browsing the web via mobile has been a primary focus of businesses for a while now – especially since the number of mobile Internet users surpassed desktop internet users in 2014.
 Both Facebook’s Canvas and Google’s AMP are just the latest attempts to keep us from Gronk-spiking our phones and tablets into the ground out of anger.

 Only time will tell if they work; but if early results are any indication, we should be seeing more advertisers testing out the new format as it becomes more accessible to the public.